Introduction

 United States (US).

-Note: Your Amazon account must be authorized to sell in the same region you connect in AutoDS (e.g., US, UK).
+Note: Your Amazon account must be authorized to sell in the same region you connect to in AutoDS (e.g., US, UK).
 Each region has its own Amazon Seller Central, where you can verify and manage your regional selling permissions under Your Global Accounts.

 Prerequisites for connecting Amazon to AutoDS